Mark Twain once famously said: "Kona coffee has a richer flavor than any other, be it grown where it may and call it by what name you please."

 Okay, so can I drink it?

 Please, please do!
-Find our Monarch Kona Gesha Anaerobic exclusively on our web store.
+Find our Monarch Kona Gesha Anaerobic Natural exclusively on our web store.
 Note, though, that quantities are highly limited.
-So act fast, lest— like the delicate and ephemeral wings of a Monarch butterfly— the one chance to try this coffee flies off for good.
+So act fast, lest— like the delicate and ephemeral wings of a Monarch butterfly— your chance to try this coffee flies off for good.

 Abby Munoz and Loni Judisch, Monarch Coffee (photos, interview content)